bampton/Bampton.github.io/README.md

 ## Hard copies

-o- Save aa PDF or download the one available
+- Save aa PDF or download the one available

-o- Microsoft compatible version available
+- Microsoft compatible version available

-o- Blue and Color version are not maintained
+- Blue and Color version are not maintained